 The qualification consists of 3 components: Components 1 and 2 are assessed through internal assessments, externally moderated whilst component 3 is assessed through external assessment.
 The qualification is graded over seven grades from Level 1 Pass to Level 2 Distinction.
-Learners must achieve all components at Level 1 Pass or above in order to be awarded a qualification.

-Component 1: Human Lifespan Development:
+Component 1: Human Lifespan Development (30% - 5 written reports)